DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 A slightly more out of the box approach could be to save money that usually goes towards speakers.
 Some of the suggestions can have the bonus effect at getting more people involved in speaking in public which is also great for diversity.
 Also keep in mind that while conferences are traditionally very focused on having speakers share their knowledge, a very significant (if not even the most significant) aspect of conferences is networking.

 * Focus more on regional speakers to reduce travel costs
-* Allow for more user generated content by providing an unconference track with lightning talks (which can even just be about “what do I do at work”)
+* Allow for more user generated content by providing an un-conference track.
+The focus of these talks is about connecting people working on similar topics, so a talk about “what do I do at work” is totally fine and can be a great stepping stone towards a future talk on a more specific topic.

 For further reading please look at [this post](https://www.patreon.com/posts/inclusive-events-19148031) by Karolina Szczur.

 ## 16. Sources